groonga/groonga/doc/source/reference/log.rst

 Process log
 -----------

 Process log is enabled by default.
-Log path can be customized by :option:`--log-path` option.
+Log path can be customized by :option:`groonga --log-path` option.
 Each log has its log level.
 If a log is smaller than Groonga process' log level, it's not logged.
-Log level can be customized by :option:`-l` or :doc:`commands/log_level`.
+Log level can be customized by :option:`groonga -l` or :doc:`commands/log_level`.

 Format
 ^^^^^^